wrcorcoran/2324_TeamSingh_ERSP/Winter2023/ResearchLog.md

   - Because of this, building on top of GraphQL might be a better idea.
 This can give us a way to implement the funtionality, because as far as I can tell, we are missing half of a codebase for Cypher.
   - It's a shame that ArangoDB is such a cluster, because I think their entire codebase is public, and we'd be able to edit right on top of it.
 However, OpenCypher is purely just specification.
   - Nonetheless, I still outlined what *could* be an example of a query.
+- (Will) EdgeDB is also another plausible idea.
+Relational database with high quality UDFs.
+Could package the UDFs in an interface (or some built-on-top functionality [maybe a ```.whl```]).
+This could be more beneficial than working in a very modern codebase (as EdgeDB is...) and certainly better than working in a legacy codebase like OpenCypher.

 #### Struggles:
 -